w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ### Synchronous Backing Mechanics

-In synchronous backing we can imagine parablock on a conveyor belt with the following properties:
+In synchronous backing we can imagine parablocks on a conveyor belt with the following properties:

-- the belt in synched with the relay chain, every parablock is backed every 6 seconds and included every 12 seconds, and
+- the belt is synched with the relay chain, every parablock is backed every 6 seconds and included every 12 seconds, and
 - the belt can carry only one parablock at a time (no [pipelining](#pipelining)).